mycourtpro/mycourtpro.github.io/api/auth.md

 }
 {% endhighlight %}

-This will prompt the MyCourt system to send you, via email, your secret key.
+This will prompt the MyCourt system to send you, via email, a code.

 The answer to the post will be something like: